1. Pay off your bad debts

 When was the last time you reviewed your mortgage?
 Are you getting the best deal available?

 A qualified Westlawn Mortgage Broker could help you secure a better deal.
-But you should act now as some home lenders are beginning to increase interest rates again.

 Another way to save on your mortgage is to pay your mortgage fortnightly, or even weekly, instead of monthly.
 This will help to help lower your repayments over time.
 If you can afford to pay a little extra, even better.